 Roads & Construction

-All roads are open.
+Most roads are open although temporary closures do occur.
 For current road status, check the map above or call (307) 344-2117 for recorded information.
 The park roads page lists current status, seasonal road opening/closing dates, as well as construction projects.
-Conditions in the park can change quickly, especially when storms hit during spring and fall.
-Open roads may close temporarily due to inclement weather and other reasons.
 Our webcams provide a live look at traffic approaching the north and west entrances.

 Eating & Sleeping

 Never approach animals or block traffic to view them.
 The animals in Yellowstone are wild and unpredictable, no matter how calm they appear to be.
 Always stay at least 100 yards (91 m) away from bears and wolves, and at least 25 yards (23 m) away from all other animals, including bison and elk.
-Bears are out of their dens and several bear management closures are in effect.
-Explore in groups of three or more people, make noise, and carry bear spray.
 Read more about safety in bear country.

 The Natural Resource Conservation Service offers an interactive map that displays current data on snow depth, snow water equivalent, and more from SNOTEL stations in and around Yellowstone.
 Avalanche forecasts and other winter safety information are available from the Gallatin National Forest Avalanche Center and the Bridger Teton Avalanche Center.